Skip to main content

 Editor's Insight

-From my years reviewing loan applications as a commercial lending analyst, the biggest mistake I see business owners make is applying for too much money too soon.
+Commercial lending analysts consistently point to the same mistake: business owners applying for too much money too soon.
 Lenders look at your debt service coverage ratio—your ability to make payments from existing cash flow.
 When you request more than your financials support, you either get declined or pushed toward expensive products like merchant cash advances.

 My advice: Start with a smaller loan or line of credit to build your business credit profile.
 Pay it back on time, then apply for larger amounts.
 Banks reward track records.
 A business with two successful loans repaid is far more attractive than one applying for the first time asking for $500K.